-- maintaining the highest standards of rigour and integrity in all aspects of research - ensuring that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards - supporting a research environment that is underpinned by a culture of integrity and based on good governance, best practice and support for the development of researchers - using transparent, robust and fair processes to deal with allegations of research misconduct should they arise

-• working together to strengthen the integrity of research and to reviewing progress regularly and openly
+- maintaining the highest standards of rigour and integrity in all aspects of research - ensuring that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards - supporting a research environment that is underpinned by a culture of integrity and based on good governance, best practice and support for the development of researchers - using transparent, robust and fair processes to deal with allegations of research misconduct should they arise - working together to strengthen the integrity of research and to reviewing progress regularly and openly

 The principles and governance arrangements are elaborated in the statement.
-This policy is overseen by the University Research Governance Committee on behalf of the University, and will be reviewed annually.
+This policy is overseen by the Research Ethics and Integrity Committee (REIC) on behalf of the University and is reviewed annually.